Continuous Real-Time Detection of Quasiparticle Trapping in Aluminum Nanobridge Josephson Junctions: Abstract

 \section{Abstract}

 Nonequilibrium quasiparticles are ubiquitous in superconducting electronics.
 These quasiparticles can trap in the internal Andreev bound states of a phase-biased Josephson junction, providing a mechanism for studying their presence and behavior.
 We characterize a quasiparticle trapping detector device based on a two-junction aluminum nanobridge superconducting quantum interference device incorporated into a transmission-line resonator.
 When flux-biased, distinct resonant frequencies develop depending on the trapped quasiparticle number.
-We demonstrate continuous detection of up to 2 trapped quasiparticles with signal to noise ratio of 1 in 60 ns.
-We discuss the possible optimization and application of such detector devices.
+We demonstrate continuous detection of up to 3 trapped quasiparticles, with detection of a trapped quasiparticle with signal-to-noise ratio of 27 in 5 $\mu$s.
+We describe initial measurements of quasiparticle behavior and discuss the possible optimization and application of such detector devices.